Find Local Contractors

 Using the two strings you can hang the rest of the field and maintain square.
 Squareness is extremely important when it comes time to install ceiling tiles and drop-in fluorescent light fixtures.
 Rivet the border T’s on that wall and the mains on the string wall.

-Hang the grid in a slight arc to make it easy to level down in the next step.
+Hang the grid in a slight upward arc to make it easy to level down in the next step.

 Level the Ceiling Grid